maallaard/planar-bridge/README.md

 Planar Bridge is currently in pre-alpha, so everything you see now is subject to change at any point.

-This README file is incomplete at this point, and will be improved upon as more commits are made.
+This README file is incomplete at this point and will be improved upon as more commits are made.

 Please save and share this project if you want to contribute or see how Planar